kierandidi/bioinformatics-course-hd/proteins/_posts/2023-01-30-introduction.md

 ## This course

-With the above in mind, I designed this course to give you an insight into one of most widely used computational tools in biochemistry: PyMol.
-PyMol is a free, open-source software package that allows you to visualize and analyze protein structures.
+With the above in mind, I designed this course to give you an insight into some of most widely used computational tools in biochemistry.
+We will start with PyMol, a free, open-source software package that allows you to visualize and analyze protein structures.
 It is a very powerful tool that can be used to study the structure and function of proteins.
-In this course, we will learn how to use PyMol to visualize and analyze protein structures, and we will also learn how to use other programs to design new proteins.
-Along the way, we will also learn how to use Python to automate routine tasks and make our lives easier.
+We will learn how to use PyMol to visualize and analyze protein structures, and we will also learn how to use other programs to design new proteins.
+Along the way, we will also learn how to use Python to automate routine tasks and make our lives easier as well as hear a bit of background around Machine Learning and Simulations and how we can use these two tools in Biochemistry.

 The aim of this course is to take you the fear of coding and show you how easy it is to use it to automate routine tasks.
 We will start with the basics, work our way up to more advanced topics and hopefully make you hungry for more!

 Here is a list of the modules that we will cover in this course:

 1. Introduction to PyMol and the GUI
-2. Protein Structure and function, Protein Structure Prediction
+2. Machine Learning in Biochemistry
-3. Protein folding and stability, Protein Design I
+3. Protein structure and function, Potein structure prediction
-4. Enzyme catalysis, Protein Design II
+4. Protein folding and stability, Protein Design I
-5. Nucleic Acids
+5. Enzyme catalysis, protein design II
-6. Carbohydrates and Lipids, Simulations I
+6. Nucleic Acids
-7. Membranes - Pumps and Channels, Simulations II
+7. Carbohydrates and Lipids, Simulations I
-8. Evolution and Bioinformatics
+8. Membranes - Pumps and Channels, Simulations II
-9. Machine Learning in Biochemistry
+9. Evolution and Bioinformatics
 10. Animations and Publication Quality Graphics

 Along the way, we will be learn to use the following tools: